acp25/ReadMe-Generator/README.md

 # Readme Generator
-A Node.js command line tool for creating a readme file
+Using Node.js to create a Readme.md.

 ## Description
-This project generates a markdown readme file based upon user input.
-The application is written using JavaScript and should be run using the Node.js JavaScript runtime environment.
-The node package manager inquirer package is used to provide a command line interface for the application.
+This project generates a markdown readme file based upon user input by using Node.js.

 [Link to the repository](https://github.com/pkriengsiri/readme-generator)